Docker Compose Secrets: What Works, What Doesn't, and Secure Alternatives

 • Scoped to services that explicitly request them

-This is the “real” Docker secrets security model.
+This is what the “real” Docker secrets security model looks like.

 What are “secrets” in Docker Compose (non-Swarm)?

-In plain Docker Compose (without Swarm), a secrets: entry is effectively a convenient way to mount a file into the container (similar to a bind mount, but with standardized path + permissions).
+In plain Docker Compose (without Swarm), a secrets: entry is a convenient way to mount a file into the container (similar to a bind mount, but with standardized path and permissions).
 It does not automatically give you Swarm’s encrypted secret store.

 So: